kwilkinson7/urban_ugv/README.md

 ## Description

 A ROS 2-based urban unmanned ground vehicle (UGV) built on an aluminum chassis.
 The platform is derived from a Yahboom robot kit, originally designed with ROS Melodic and Ubuntu 18.04.
-This project modernizes the stack using **Ubuntu 20.04** (JetPack 5.x), **Jetson Orin Nano (upgraded to Super)**, and **ROS 2 Humble Hawksbill**.
+This project modernizes the stack using **Ubuntu 22.04** (JetPack 6.2), **Jetson Orin Nano (upgraded to Super)**, and **ROS 2 Humble Hawksbill**.

+System Overview and Roadmap
-The robot will support full 2D SLAM using LIDAR and vision-based 3D mapping.
-A modular ROS 2 package structure is used, and a **Qt-based ground control station** is planned.
-The system will initially be developed in **Python**, with performance-critical components later optimized in **C++**.
-A possible future addition is a secondary MCU for separating deterministic control from AI tasks.
+The robot will support 2D SLAM using LIDAR and vision-based 3D mapping for robust indoor and urban navigation.
+A modular ROS 2 package structure is used to keep components maintainable and scalable across multiple ground robot platforms.

+The system is being developed in Python, with plans to optimize performance-critical modules in C++.
+A secondary MCU may be introduced to separate real-time deterministic control (e.g. motor commands, safety checks) from higher-level AI and perception tasks.

+A web-based ground control station is planned using Flask to expose a REST API.
+This interface will allow remote operation, status monitoring, and visualization through a browser-based frontend.
+This approach improves portability across devices compared to a native desktop application like Qt.

+Machine Learning and Semantic Mapping
+The robot will incorporate machine learning for detecting and tracking objects, people, and features in the environment.
+These semantic detections will inform the navigation stack and may be used to:

+Avoid dynamic obstacles (e.g. pedestrians, pets)

+Recognize terrain or scene types (e.g. sidewalk, doorway)

+Improve localization with visual landmarks

+In parallel, semantic features will be stored in a GeoJSON-like format, enabling:

+Persistent storage of object detections with spatial data

+Integration into a semantic map

+Inter-robot data sharing and contextual mission planning

+Future integration with PostGIS is planned for outdoor robots, enabling advanced spatial reasoning, geofencing, and spatial queries from the ground control station.

 ---